An amazing family are taking on several challenges to raise money for Evelina London as a thank you for the care given to their disabled twins.

 Georgie ran the London Marathon with her sister Edwina.
 She had to juggle her training with splitting her time between her children.
 Since the new year, she’s spent a number of weeks with Alice in Evelina London being treated for various complications associated with her increased dystonia as well as a chest infection and strain of flu.

-And running isn’t the only challenge the family are taking on this year.
+Running isn’t the only challenge the family have successfully taken on this year